mehdi621-git/DigiDine-Project-Backend/README.md

 REFRESH_TOKEN=

 Replace your_mongodb_connection_string with your actual MongoDB connection string. (open MongoDb Compass and get the string and connect)
-Take other data from Developer or generate yours using Google Oauth and developers/playground

 4️⃣ Ensure uploads Folder Exists